victorlaiyeeteng/tp/docs/UserGuide.md

 Unsuccessful Output:

-- Invalid command or missing index: `Invalid command.` + help message with list of all commands
+- Invalid command: `Invalid command.` + help message with list of all commands

 - Missing and invalid index: `Invalid command.
   delete-plan: Deletes the plan identified by the index number used in the displayed plan list.